Afshan Azad

 Afshan Noor Azad-Kazi (née Azad; born 12 February 1988) is a British actress, model, and media personality.
 She is best known for playing the role of Padma Patil in the Harry Potter film series, beginning in 2005 with Harry Potter and the Goblet of Fire.

-Early life and education
+Early life

 Azad was born in Longsight, Manchester, to Bangladeshi parents from Chittagong.
 She attended Whalley Range High School, and took AS-levels in chemistry, biology, English and business studies at Xaverian College in Rusholme.
 She went on to graduate with a Bachelor of Arts in Journalism and Design from the University of Salford.

 Career

-Azad is known for her performances as Padma Patil in five of the Harry Potter films, starting with 2005's Harry Potter and the Goblet of Fire.
+Azad is known for playing Padma Patil in five of the Harry Potter films, starting with 2005's Harry Potter and the Goblet of Fire.
 She acquired the role when casting agents visited her school and, after having attended several auditions, chose her for the part.
 Azad had stated that she had auditioned "just for the fun of it" and surprisingly got the part.

 In 2017, Azad guest presented an episode of the CBBC series Marrying Mum & Dad with Ed Petrie whilst Naomi Wilkinson was away.